 Modern civic life is the aim of one of Turkey's greatest railway engineering projects ever undertaken.
-The city of Istanbul, like so many others, is being crippled by heavy road traffic, pollution and limited high-capacity transport systems.
-The Marmaray Project will help resolve many of the city's issues by providing a rail link beneath the Istanbul Strait.
+The city of Istanbul, like so many others, is crippled by heavy road traffic, pollution and limited high-capacity transport systems.
+The Marmaray Project helps resolve many of the city's issues by providing a rail link beneath the Istanbul Strait.

-It is anticipated that the Marmaray Project will generally aid the development of the railway system in Turkey, a country which is completing its first high-speed railway line linking the capital city Ankara with Istanbul - ultimately reducing journey times by more than three hours between these two major population centres.
+It was anticipated that the Marmaray Project would generally aid the development of the railway system in Turkey, a country which is completing its first high-speed railway line linking the capital city Ankara with Istanbul - ultimately reducing journey times by more than three hours between these two major population centres.

 Construction work of the project was scheduled to be completed in April 2009, but this was revised to 2010.
-The opening of the Marmaray Rail Tube Tunnel and Commuter Rail Mass Transit System has been further delayed due to archaeological discoveries made at the Yenikapi construction site.
+The opening of the Marmaray Rail Tube Tunnel and Commuter Rail Mass Transit System was further delayed due to archaeological discoveries made at the Yenikapi construction site.

-The project is now scheduled for inauguration on 29 October 2013 coinciding with the 90th anniversary of the Turkish Republic.
-As of August 2012, track-laying work was being carried out.
+The project was finally inaugurated on 29 October 2013 coinciding with the 90th anniversary of the Turkish Republic.

-Around 12 million people travel into and through the city of Istanbul everyday and the Marmaray Project will provide mass transit for the city's population.
+Around 12 million people travel into and through the city of Istanbul everyday and the Marmaray Project provides mass transit for the city's population.

-A 76.3km (48 mile) high-capacity metro style railway will connect Europe and Asia by crossing the Istanbul Strait.
+A 76.3km (48 mile) high-capacity metro style railway connects Europe and Asia by crossing the Istanbul Strait.
 The project includes upgrading 63km (40 miles) of suburban railway, and purchasing new rolling stock to provide the service.

 There are four main components of the Marmaray Project: the underwater railway tunnel, improvement of the Gebze-Haydarpasa and Sirkeci-Halkali suburban railway lines, electrical and mechanical works, and the procurement of new rolling stock.

-The entire project is supervised by State Railroads, while the Ports and Airports Administration is overseeing the project.
+The entire project is supervised by State Railroads, while the Ports and Airports Administration oversaw the project.

-The construction contract has been assigned to a Japanese-Turkish consortium led by Taisei.
+The construction contract was assigned to a Japanese-Turkish consortium led by Taisei.
 The firms in the consortium include Kumagai Gumi of Japan, Gama Endustri Tesisleri Imalat ve Montaj and Nurol Construction and Trade of Turkey.

-The project is being financed by the Japan Bank for International Cooperation (JBIC) and the European Investment Bank (EIB).
-JBIC has lent $950m under a long-term low-cost loan while EIB provided a €650bn soft loan.
+The project was financed by the Japan Bank for International Cooperation (JBIC) and the European Investment Bank (EIB).
+JBIC lent $950m under a long-term low-cost loan while EIB provided a €650bn soft loan.

-The tunnel will be the deepest immersed structure in the world, 55m below sea level.
+The tunnel is the deepest immersed structure in the world, 55m below sea level.
 Its length is 13.6km (8.5 miles) long with 9.8km of bored tunnel, 2.4km built using cut-and-cover methods and the remaining 1.4km as a tube tunnel.

-The tube tunnel will carry two running lines separated by a dividing wall, pre-cast in lengths of around 100m before being towed into place across the sea and dropped into place for joining together and dewatering.
-This process causes the water pressure at the other end of the section to compress a rubber sealing gasket, making the joint water tight.
-Foundations are below each section once they are lowered into place, replacing temporary foundations.
+The tube tunnel carries two running lines separated by a dividing wall, pre-cast in lengths of around 100m before towing into place across the sea and dropped into place for joining together and dewatering.
+This process caused the water pressure at the other end of the section to compress a rubber sealing gasket, making the joint water tight.
+Foundations were below each section once they were lowered into place, replacing temporary foundations.

 The immersed tunnel is connected to the shore by tunnels bored using tunnel boring machines (TBMs) to produce separate bores for each running line, with connections at frequent intervals for emergency use.

-The scheme also requires the upgrading of 63km of existing suburban railway lines, rebuilding 37 stations and building three new ones.
+The scheme also required the upgrading of 63km of existing suburban railway lines, rebuilding 37 stations and building three new ones.
 Platforms are 225m long, the equivalent of 10 carriage lengths.
-The stations will be based on metro style operations but will also be served by heavy rail trains capable of travelling at 100km/h (60mph) with an average speed between stations of 45km/h (28mph).
+The stations are based on metro style operations but are also served by heavy rail trains capable of travelling at 100km/h (60mph) with an average speed between stations of 45km/h (28mph).

-On completion, the Marmaray Project will provide an east-west transport corridor with a connection at Yenkapi to the north-south metro line, also currently under construction.
+The Marmaray Project now provides an east-west transport corridor with a connection at Yenkapi to the north-south metro line, also currently under construction.

 The Ministry of Railways is planning to invest in rolling stock to meet the increased demands.
 Hyundai Rotem was awarded a contract for supplying rolling stock for the project in 2008.
-It will deliver around 440 rail sets by 2013.
+It delivered 440 rail sets by 2013.

 Signalling and communications